What are Non-Compete Laws in Tennessee

 Tennessee courts will enforce a non-compete clause if it is “reasonable” under the particular circumstances.
 In evaluating whether to enforce a non-compete clause restrictive covenant, a court must consider (1) the consideration exchanged, (2) the threatened danger to the enforcing party, (3) the economic hardship imposed upon the bound party, and (4) whether the covenant is inimical to the public interest.
 Allright Auto Parks, Inc. v.
 Berry, 409 S.W.2d 361, 363 (Tenn.
 1966).

 Defining an Employer’s Protectable Interest and Non-Compete Laws in Tennessee

 One of the most important components of an enforceable non-compete clause involves the employer establishing that they have a business interest that requires protection by a non-compete clause.
-An employer must generally show that without a non-compete clause an employee would have an unfair advantage of their former employer.
-Tennessee courts recognize analyze these questions through a three part analysis which asks: (1) whether the employer provided the employee with specialized training; (2) whether the employee is given access to trade or business secrets or other confidential information; and (3) whether the employer’s customers tend to associate the employer’s business with the employee due to the employee’s repeated contacts with the customers on behalf of the employer.
+An employer must generally show that without a non-compete clause an employee would have an unfair advantage over their former employer.
+Tennessee courts recognize analyze these questions through a three-part analysis which asks: (1) whether the employer provided the employee with specialized training; (2) whether the employee is given access to trade or business secrets or other confidential information; and (3) whether the employer’s customers tend to associate the employer’s business with the employee due to the employee’s repeated contacts with the customers on behalf of the employer.